Configuration

 -

-Configuring an application schema can be time-consuming.
-OpenSearch separates the process of saving the application schema from reindexing.
-This ensures that your configured application schema is saved even if reindexing fails.
+OpenSearch separates saving the application schema from reindexing.
+This ensures that your application schema is preserved even if reindexing fails.

 Procedure

-Note: This section uses the example of creating a custom analyzer and modifying an online application to demonstrate the basic configuration features.
-You only need to create a custom analyzer if you encounter incorrect analysis results.
-Otherwise, you can use the default analyzer.
+Note: This section demonstrates basic configuration by creating a custom analyzer and modifying an online application.
+Create a custom analyzer only if the default analyzer produces incorrect analysis results.

 1. From the homepage, navigate to Search Algorithm Center > Retrieval Configuration > Analyzer Management and create a custom analyzer.
 In the Create Analyzer dialog box, configure the Name, Analyzer Type (such as a system-built-in analyzer or a custom model analyzer), and the Analyzer.